Fuel stock and shipping updates

 Stock movements reflect normal shipping patterns and routine variation and are consistent with what we would expect even without the conflict in the Middle East.

 In normal supply cycles, large shipments arrive and stocks are steadily used before the next vessels are loaded.
-This results in a pattern of large increases followed by a period of decline – as is the case with a large shipment of jet fuel embarking for New Zealand included in this update.
+This results in a pattern of large increases followed by periods of decline.

 Information about this data